-Structured cabling is the physical infrastructure that allows equipment inside a building to communicate with each other.
-It connects workstations, IP phones, Wi-Fi access points, cameras, printers, network equipment, telecom rooms and server rooms.
+Structured cabling is the physical infrastructure that enables devices and systems within a building to communicate.
+It connects workstations, IP phones, Wi-Fi access points, cameras, printers, network equipment, telecommunications rooms, and server rooms.

-In simple terms, structured cabling is an organized way to build the physical network of a building.
-Instead of adding cables randomly as needs appear, it creates a clear, documented architecture that can evolve with the organization.
+In simple terms, structured cabling is an organized way to build a building’s physical network.
+Instead of adding cables randomly as needs arise, it creates a clear, documented architecture that can evolve with the organization.

 The word “structured” means that the system is not improvised.